 This event was convened in order to produce a report to the Minister for State with Responsibility for Communications Ossian Smyth that provides recommendations for improving the availability and accessibility of data to support nature research and conservation.

 Click the button below to access the final Data 4 Nature Report:

 A report in response to Ireland's Biodiversity Action Plan

 Natural Capital Ireland facilitated a series of workshops with members of the National Biodiversity Forum for an interim review of the National Biodiversity Action Plan and delivered a commentary report on the plan to Minister of State for Heritage Malcolm Noonan.

 The National Biodiversity Forum acts as an independent advisory group to the Minister and includes some of Ireland’s leading conservation experts.

 The report called on the government to radically step up efforts to address the biodiversity crisis - and ensure Ireland's next Biodiversity Action Plan is an “impact plan”.

 Is natural capital being taught in higher education?

-Natural Capital Ireland is running a survey to gather data from educators on how third level institutions in Ireland are integrating natural capital and ecosystem services concepts and approaches into curricula.
+Natural Capital Ireland ran a survey to gather data from educators on how third-level institutions in Ireland are integrating natural capital and ecosystem services concepts and approaches into curricula.